adpartin/cross-dataset-drp-paper/README.md

 - `outputs/s6_overlap/` - Coverage and overlap analysis with figures in `figures/` subdirectory
 - `logs/` - Execution logs for debugging

-## Complete Workflow (Two-Step Process)
+## Complete Pipeline Overview

+The complete pipeline has two phases:

+1. **Phase 1: CSA Workflow Execution** (Computationally Intensive - **OPTIONAL**)
+   - Run the CSA workflow for each of the 7 DRP models to generate raw predictions
+   - **Most users can SKIP this phase** - pre-computed predictions are available on Zenodo

+2. **Phase 2: Post-Processing Analysis** (6-Step Pipeline - **RECOMMENDED STARTING POINT**)
+   - Process raw predictions through a 6-step analysis pipeline
+   - Generates all paper results: scores, matrices, statistics, figures, and coverage analysis

+**Quick Start:** If you want to reproduce paper results without re-running model training, start directly with **Phase 2** by downloading pre-computed predictions (see Quick Start section above).

+---

-### Step 1: CSA Workflow Execution (Computationally Intensive)
+### Phase 1: CSA Workflow Execution (OPTIONAL - Computationally Intensive)

+**Note:** This phase is OPTIONAL.
+Most users should skip this and use pre-computed predictions from Zenodo (automatically downloaded in Phase 2).

 Run the CSA workflow for each of the 7 DRP models to generate raw predictions:

 **Prerequisites:**
 - Access to computational resources (GPU recommended)
-- IMPROVE software framework v0.1.0
-- Benchmark datasets from Zenodo
+- Benchmark datasets from Zenodo: https://zenodo.org/records/15258883
+- IMPROVE CSA workflow (tag `v0.1.0`): https://github.com/JDACS4C-IMPROVE/IMPROVE/tree/v0.1.0/workflows/csa/parsl

 **Models and Versions:**
-All models are tagged with v0.1.0 to ensure reproducibility:
+All models are tagged with `v0.1.0` to ensure reproducibility:

 1. **DeepCDR**: https://github.com/JDACS4C-IMPROVE/DeepCDR/tree/branch-v0.1.0
 2. **DeepTTC**: https://github.com/JDACS4C-IMPROVE/DeepTTC/tree/v0.1.0